Driving Low Latency With Global PoPs

 Everyone is familiar with major cloud providers’ regions and what happens to businesses when a main location goes offline or has poor performance.
 It can have a lasting economic impact across the country or multiple countries.
 Once a customer can’t order food service, find a ride, get directions, or make a purchase, they may choose not to use your business again.
 We live in a real-time world where the demand is no longer in minutes or seconds, but in the milliseconds.
 Points of access have become more critical - as we are soon challenged with managing trillions of events in minutes.

 Macrometa’s Global Data Network (GDN) is built upon Points of Presence (PoPs) - data centers located in strategic geographical locations around the globe.
-These data centers serve as a point of access to enable organizations to build distributed applications and services with incredibly low latency.
+These data centers serve as a point of access to enable organizations to leverage distributed applications and services with incredibly low latency.
 Let’s walk through more details about PoPs and Macrometa’s GDN.

 How do Points of Presence work?